 The complex development process for medical devices, combined with the changes, make the transition a complicated and time-consuming process for most device manufacturers.

 Because of these complexities, medical device manufacturers are well-advised to stay current on the progress of the MDR.
 Since a large number of medical devices are expected to require Notified Body review and delays in the review and certification process by the Notified Body should be expected.
 Manufacturers of currently certified devices are therefore advised to consult with their respective Notified Body to evaluate potential compliance issues and to develop a plan to address them promptly.
 Advanced preparation and early action will be the key to ensuring a smooth transition to the new requirements.

 TÜV SÜD is working on an adopted position regarding the definition of “significant changes” after the date of application of the MDR.
 This position will be published on our website and will be sent in parallel for comments to TEAM-NB and NB-MED.

 Class I reusable medical devices placed on the market after May 25, 2020, must be in compliance with the MDR.
 Because of changes within the MDR to the conformity assessment procedures those devices must be be labelled with the number of the Notified Body starting May 25, 2020, following the new rules.

 No, you do not need to recall those devices that are placed on the market before May 26, 2020 under the MDD regime.
 This includes also reusable class I devices.
 In general, medical devices that have been lawfully placed on the market under the current MDD/AIMDD before May 25, 2020, can be made available and put into service until May 25, 2025.

 MDD / AIMDD applications and submissions can be accepted until end of November 2019.
 Conditional upon advanced notification and planning.
 This includes renewals and change notifications.

-The EU IVDR Joint Audit has been carried out in December 2018.
-We intend to provide the corrective actions by the end of Q1 of 2019 to the authorities.
+The EU IVDR Joint Assessment has been carried out in December 2018.
+We intend to provide the corrective actions by the end of Q2 of 2019 to the authorities.